-Royal Family expresses thanks after Harry and Meghan's radical day
+Royal family website notes Meghan's 'proud feminist' credentials

 "Small details can have a big impact.
 Finally the royals are in the 21st century and look young, vibrant and cool again."

-The Royal Family thanked everyone who supported the wedding, from the more than 100,000 who came to Windsor to those who followed the day from around the world.
+On Sunday the royal family thanked everyone who supported the wedding, from the more than 100,000 who came to Windsor to those who followed the day from around the world.

-For the evening reception, Meghan changed from her boat-neck Givenchy wedding gown into a bespoke, lily-white Stella McCartney high-necked dress.
-She also wore an emerald-cut aquamarine ring that once belonged to Harry's mother, the late Diana, Princess of Wales.
-Harry switched into black- ie after wearing military dress during the ceremony.

-Harry drove Meghan to the wedding in a vintage Jaguar E-Type Concept Zero.
-It was originally built in 1968 but has recently been converted to electric power.
-It bore the number plate E19 05 18 -- the date of the wedding.

 Straight back to work

-After the celebrations wrap up, it's straight back to work for Harry and Meghan, who won't take a honeymoon right away.
-They will attend Prince Charles 70th birthday party at Buckingham Palace on Tuesday in their first royal engagement as a married couple.
+Harry and Meghan have opted not to take a honeymoon right away.
+For their first royal engagement as a married couple they will attend Prince Charles 70th birthday party at Buckingham Palace on Tuesday.

 This isn't without precedent.
 In 2011, Prince William and Catherine, Duchess of Cambridge, waited a couple of weeks before heading off on their honeymoon in the Seychelles.